FransdanaNadeak/Model-Deployment/README.md

 Flask Credit Scoring

-This project predicts the salary of the employee based on the experience.
+This project predicts Weather the bank customer will be late on their credit payment or not.

 Model